-This analysis will explore negative cases (Cressey, 1953; Lindesmith, 1968; Katz, 1988), to revise, or at least revisit, Anderson's account of the logic behind inner-city violence.
-We will explore ways "the code" is operative and the ways it is not, showing that those who violate "the code" may well be safer than those who follow it.
+The acceptace of the high costs of tactless, violent retaliation are, according to Anderson, typical of those who adopt a "street" persona in an inner-city context.
+Those who adopt a "decent" persona may be familiar with the "four classic moves involved in face-saving practices," but they will nonetheless adopt a "street persona" as a way of preserving their code" may well be safer than those who follow it.
 Even if young people who walk away from a fight confront a loss of face, they often rationalize such a loss as more easily survivable than continued violence.
 Below, I will begin by describing the dataset and definitions, and then explore how young people often account for their actions in ways that positively resonate with the code Anderson describes.
 I will then turn to negative cases in my sample, and probe the locally understood reasons and methods for making exceptions to the code.